 Weights of Batting Sleeves and Batting Donuts by Age

-Below is a table I created based on the info I’ve researched.
-It will let you know what size of weight can be used by different age ranges.
+Below is a table I created based on the info I’ve researched as well as my own experiences using bat weights.
+This table will let you know what size of weight can be used by different age ranges.

 |Youth (Ages 4-6)||Youth (Ages 9-15)||Youth/Adult (Ages 12-18)||Adult (Ages 18+)|